-Resource Overview of Services How to Contact Your Commonwealth of Virginia Benefits Administrator Call your Benefits Administrator if you have questions about: Eligibility Enrollment Disenrollment Qualifying events Active employees and their covered family members: contact your employing agency's Human Resources Department.
+Resource Overview of Services How to Contact Find Care For the most recent information on In- network Providers.
+A directory of participating Providers may be accessed online at each Plan Administrator's website.
+SmartShopper Shared Savings Program Contact a Sapphire Personal Assistant to register and identify savings and reward opportunities Phone: 844-277-8991 Online: cova.smartshopper.com/ Monday - Thursday from 8 a.m. to 8 p.m.
+Friday from 8 a.m. to 6 p.m.
+ET.
+Your Commonwealth of Virginia Benefits Administrator Call your Benefits Administrator if you have questions about: Eligibility Enrollment Disenrollment Qualifying events Active employees and their covered family members: contact your employing agency's Human Resources Department.
 Retiree group participants: refer to your annual rate materials to identify your Benefits Administrator.
 The Department of Human Resource Management (DHRM) Office of Health Benefits Contact the DHRM if you need to bring an issue to the attention of the Plan Administrator.
 E-mail: ohb@dhrm.virginia.gov